 | Vilanterol | LABA | Helps keep airways open through long-acting beta stimulation. |

-What to Expect When Treatment Is Reviewed
+What to Expect After Starting or Reviewing Treatment

 Device technique matters.
-Ellipta is a dry powder device, so it requires a different breath pattern than many metered-dose inhalers.
+Ellipta is a dry powder inhaler, so it requires a different breath pattern than many metered-dose inhalers.
 Do not assume habits from an older inhaler transfer safely.
 A clinician, pharmacist, or respiratory educator can watch technique and correct simple errors before therapy is judged ineffective.

 Side Effects, Interactions, and Red Flags